-- Pierce small holes in the bottom and on the sides of the crust that is in the pan with something like a fork.
-This will help keep the crust from bubbling up when we par bake it.
+- Pierce small holes in the bottom and sides of the crust that is in the pan with something like a fork.
+This will help keep the crust from bubbling up when we par-bake it.

 - Cut a piece of parchment paper to fit inside the bottom crust.
 Use beans, clay marbles, rice or something else that can stand the heat to weigh down the crust.

 - Par-bake your crust in the 450-degree oven for approximately 12 minutes or until the edges start to brown.